graphhopper/directions-api-clients/README.md

 ## Deprecated Notice

 The sources in this repository are outdated.
-Instead create fresh sources from [within the browser](https://editor.swagger.io/?url=https://docs.graphhopper.com/openapi.json) (click on 'Generate Client') or via docker:
+Instead create fresh sources from [within the browser](https://editor.swagger.io/?url=https://docs.graphhopper.com/openapi.json) (click on 'Generate Client') or via docker where more languages like ruby are possible:

 ```
 docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli generate \